Leave a gift in your will

 Do you know you can just phone your solicitor with a charity’s name and registered charity number?

-It can be done in minutes:
+It can be done in minutes.
+You'll need the following details:

 - Charity name: Royal Geographical Society (with the Institute of British Geographers)